 While there is a legal obligation for us to collect food waste, the same legal obligation doesn't apply to garden waste.

-Along with many other local authorities, we're facing significant budget challenges and to ensure key frontline services are protected, we're proposing to introduce a small charge to residents who wish to continue to have their garden waste collected.
-This charge will also allow us to improve the reliability and effectiveness of the service.
+Along with many other local authorities, we're facing significant budget challenges and to ensure key frontline services are protected, we introduced a small charge to residents who wished to continue to have their garden waste collected.
+This charge also allows us to improve the reliability and effectiveness of the service.